 Direct constraints on $m_{H^+}$ may be obtained from collider experiments on the production and decay of on-shell charged Higgs bosons.
 The search sensitivity is limited by the kinematic reach of experiments, but collider constraints have the advantage of being robust and model-independent.
 The bound obtained from direct searches at LEP for any value of $\tan{\beta}$ is $m_{H^+} > 78.6$\,GeV at 95\%\,CL~\cite{Searches:2001ac}.
 Combining data of the four LEP experiments, a limit of $m_{H^+} \gtrsim 80$\,GeV is obtained~\cite{PDG2020,Abbiendi:2013hk}, while $m_{H^+} \gtrsim 150$\,GeV may be derived from the searches at LHC~\cite{Khachatryan:2015qxa,Arbey:2017gmh}.
 Stronger mass limits on $m_{H^+}$ may be obtained for specific regions of $\tan{\beta}$.

 Some constraints on $m_{H^+}$ from flavour physics depend strongly on the 2HDM Yukawa type, while others are type-independent.
-Among the flavour processes, the constraints from $b \to s \gamma$ are most stringent due to the necessarily constructive interference of the $H^\pm$ contribution with the SM contribution.
+Among the flavour processes, the constraints from $b \to s \gamma$ are most stringent due to the constructive interference of the $H^\pm$ contribution with the SM contribution.
 For a type-II 2HDM, the lower limit $m_{H^+} > 480$\,GeV at 95\%\,CL~\cite{Misiak:2015xwa} includes NNLO QCD corrections and is rather independent of $\tan{\beta}$.
 In a recent study~\cite{Misiak:2017bgg}, the branching ratio of $b \to s \gamma$ enforces $m_{H^+} \gtrsim 580$\,GeV at 95\%\,CL both for the type-II and for the flipped 2HDM.

 The recent global fits in Refs.~\cite{Arbey:2017gmh,Haller:2018nnx,Chowdhury:2017aav,Eberhardt:2020dat} give bounds on the charged-Higgs mass for various 2HDM Yukawa types.
 In those studies only 2HDMs with a $\mathbb{Z}_2$-symmetric potential are considered, but one may suppose that the bounds would be similar for the general 2HDM.
-In Ref.~\cite{Arbey:2017gmh} it is found that for the type-II 2HDM flavour-physics observables impose a combined lower bound $m_{H^+} \gtrsim 600$\,GeV that is independent of $\tan{\beta}$ when $\tan{\beta}> 1$ but increases to $m_{H^+} \gtrsim 650$\,GeV when $\tan{\beta} < 1$.
+In Ref.~\cite{Arbey:2017gmh} it is found that, for the type-II 2HDM, flavour-physics observables impose a lower bound $m_{H^+} \gtrsim 600$\,GeV that is independent of $\tan{\beta}$ when $\tan{\beta}> 1$ but increases to $m_{H^+} \gtrsim 650$\,GeV when $\tan{\beta} < 1$.
 In Ref.~\cite{Chowdhury:2017aav}, $m_{H^+} > 740$\,GeV in both the type-II and flipped 2HDMs, but $m_{H^+} \gtrsim 460$\,GeV for the lepton-specific 2HDM.
-In Ref.~\cite{Eberhardt:2020dat} on the aligned 2HDM, one finds $m_{H^+} \gtrsim 500$\,GeV or $m_{H^+} \gtrsim 750$\,GeV, depending on the fitted mass range.
+In Ref.~\cite{Eberhardt:2020dat} on finds $m_{H^+} \gtrsim 500$\,GeV or $m_{H^+} \gtrsim 750$\,GeV in the aligned 2HDM, depending on the fitted mass range.
 However, for the type-I and lepton-specific 2HDMs the restrictions on $m_{H^+}$ from flavour constraints are weaker~\cite{Arbey:2017gmh,Haller:2018nnx,Sanyal:2019xcp}.